Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 Luckily, I did not have many issues [reading in the data](#22-reading-and-processing-the-data).
 However, I had a couple big difficulties while I was analyzing the data.
 First, my dataset is really large, and it did not occur to me to use a smaller subset of the data.
 This meant basically every text-based process took forever.
 I wish I had tweaked my [topic model](put something here) a couple more times and gone back and tokenized with several different methods, but those processes just took so long.
 (Well, I actually did tokenize the whole dataset twice, but then I had another issue...)

-When I was tokenizing the data for [the sentiment word frequency analysis](link to that), I added the tokens as a column to my data frame where each row is a list of tokens.
+When I was tokenizing the data for [the sentiment word frequency analysis](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part3.ipynb#Running-VADER-on-10k-blog-sample), I added the tokens as a column to my data frame where each row is a list of tokens.
 When I saved the data frame as a CSV, the list was put within another list, making the individual tokens inaccessible (at least, I couldn't figure out how access them).
-See [this thing](link something here) for more on that issue.
+See [here](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/images/making_nice_graphs.ipynb#Word-frequencies) for examples of this issue.
 I put off further word frequency analysis since I thought it would be easy to come back to, but because of this issue, I was not able to do as much with word frequency as I wanted to.

 ## 2. Data